 IADsOpenDSObject

 The IADsOpenDSObject interface is designed to supply a security context for binding to a directory object.
-It provides means for specifying credentials of a client.
+It enables you to specify client credentials.
 Use this interface to bind to an ADSI object when you must supply credentials for authentication.

-Adaxes ADSI Provider maintains the security context in its cache.
-Thus, throughout the connection within a process, once authenticated, the supplied user credentials are applied to any actions performed on this object and its children.
+Adaxes ADSI provider maintains the security context in its cache.
+Once authenticated, the credentials are used for all operations on this object and its child objects for the duration of the current process.
 This credential caching model applies to binding to different objects as well, provided that the binding takes place within the same connection and process.

-Calling the OpenDSObject method yields a cache handle.
+Calling OpenDSObject yields a cache handle.
 Releasing this cache handle releases the security context as well.

 Inheritance: IDispatch